spinnaker/spinnaker.github.io/setup/features/notifications/index.md

 # Configuring Notifications

-Notification configurations are set in echo.yml and settings.js.
-On a single instance virtual machine installation, notification values can also be set in spinnaker-local.yml, which will pass the details to echo.yml and settings.js.
+Notification configurations are in echo.yml and settings.js.
+For changes to echo.yml, create echo-local.yml and put your changes in there.
+You can customize settings.js directly.

+## Where to put echo-local.yml and settings.js

+If you use Halyard to configure Spinnaker, put echo-local.yml and settings.js in `~/.hal/{deployment}/profiles/`.

+If you don’t use Halyard, put echo-local.yml in the same place as the current echo.yml, in `/opt/spinnaker/config`, and put settings.js in `/opt/deck/html/`.

 You will need to set the `spinnaker.baseUrl` configuration value which is used by spinnaker templates.
 This should point back to the url for your spinnaker's UI ( deck ) instance.
 This url is used in notifications to link back to your spinnaker instance.